MiniFate/MiniFate/_chapters/01-introduction.md

 _MiniFate_ is a roleplaying game for telling collaborative stories with your friends.
 The system is flexible and light, letting the story shine through.
-You can use it for any setting where the most important thing is the narrative, from spaceships in the far future, to make in the distant past, to political intrigue in the present day.
+You can use it for any setting where the most important thing is the narrative, from spaceships in the far future, to magic in the distant past, to political intrigue in the present day.

 MiniFate is based on [_Fate Core_][fate_core] and [_Fate Accelerated_][fae] by
 Evil Hat and uses the same fundamental mechanics: skills and aspects.
-Skills are numerical bonuses applied to die rolls, ensuring the story is exciting and unpredictable but not random.
+Skills are numerical bonuses applied to dice rolls, ensuring the story is exciting and unpredictable but not random.
 Aspects are short, improvised phrases to keep the whole table on the page about what's important to the story and to provide a framework for players to riff off each other in creative and constructive ways.

 [fate_core]: https://www.evilhat.com/home/fate-core/
 [fae]: https://www.evilhat.com/home/fae/